Air Fryer Spaghetti Squash

 Notes

-• To make it easier to cut into a spaghetti squash, microwave the spaghetti squash for 3 minutes, then allow it to cool before cutting it in half.
+• To make it easier to cut into the squash, microwave it for about 3 minutes first, then let it cool before cutting it in half.

-• Storing leftovers: Transfer cooled spaghetti squash to an airtight container.
-Store in the refrigerator for 3-4 days.
+• Storing leftovers: Transfer cooled spaghetti squash to an airtight container and refrigerate for 3-4 days.

 Nutrition